 The following courses are recommended but not required: business management or accounting, genetics, physiology, anatomy, embryology/developmental biology, and biochemistry.

-All applicants to the Michigan College of Optometry are required to sit for the Optometry Admissions Test (OAT), which is designed to measure general academic ability and scientific knowledge.
-Applications are received beginning September 1 and files must be completed by February 1.
+All applicants to the Michigan College of Optometry are required to complete the Optometry Admissions Test (OAT), which is designed to measure general academic ability and scientific knowledge.
+Applications are received beginning July 1 and applications must be completed by March 1.

 The Michigan College of Optometry at Ferris State University grants the doctor of optometry degree.
 Graduation requirements for the optometry degree include completion of all courses outlined in the optometry curriculum, a cumulative GPA of at least 2.0 and recommendations for the degree by the dean and by the faculty based on academic performance and ethical and professional standards.